About

 A CPA background matters.
 Tax court experience matters more.
 IRS audit defense is where it all gets real.
 The tax implications of trust structures are where most attorneys quietly get things wrong, and clients don't find out until it costs them.

-✓ I'm a licensed CPA, I've litigated federal tax cases, and I've defended clients through IRS audits.
-I handle trust design and tax planning together because separating them is how mistakes get made.
+✓ Mark is a licensed CPA, has litigated federal tax cases, and has defended clients through IRS audits.
+Yonathan adds specialized international tax expertise for clients with cross-border exposure.
+Between the two, trust design and tax planning stay integrated, which is how the firm avoids the mistakes that show up when they're separated.

 They Handle the Funding or Bring Someone Who Does